 Like any cancer treatment, photodynamic therapy isn’t without its limits.
 The first and most important limitation that you need to be aware of is that PDT is only effective in areas where light can reach.
 This means it’s an excellent choice for surface-level skin cancer, but not so much for cancers that have grown deeper into other organs or beneath the skin.
 In addition, the photosensitizing agents can leave the skin with light sensitivity for a certain period of time post-procedure.
 This means patients need to be extremely careful about sun exposure once they’ve finished their treatment.
 While there aren’t too many limitations, it’s still important to understand the actual scope of what this treatment can do for you before investing.

 What Types of Cancer Can Photodynamic Therapy Treat?

-As we covered earlier, photodynamic therapy is an excellent treatment option for skin cancer.
-But since there are so many different types of skin cancer, it's important to review which cancers can actually be treated with this method.
-Cancers like basal cell carcinoma and squamous cell carcinoma are both excellent candidates for PDT treatment.
-Something like melanoma may be treatable with this method, but that can get a little bit tricky.
-Since melanoma spreads quickly and can grow deep into the skin, it's possible that PDT may not be able to treat the full extent without an additional procedure like Mohs.
+As we mentioned earlier, photodynamic therapy is a great treatment option for certain types of skin cancer.
+Cancers like basal cell carcinoma and squamous cell carcinoma, for example, are both excellent candidates for PDT treatment.
+A skin cancer diagnosis like melanoma, on the other hand, might be a little bit trickier.
+Since melanoma spreads quickly and can grow deep into the skin tissue, it’s possible that photodynamic therapy might not be able to treat the full extent of the cancerous growth without being used in combination with a procedure like Mohs.

 If you’re worried about early signs of skin cancer and need to set up a skin cancer screening, contact our team at North Pacific Dermatology to set up an appointment today.